|

 lessons—she was playing Bach and Beethoven even before her

+feet could reach the piano's pedals.
 Growing up in Birmingham, Alabama, a city torn apart by racial

 tensions in the 1960s, was an important lesson for Rice.
 Although